sseefried/well-typed-agda-interpreter/InterpreterQuestion.lagda.md

 My question is, "how can I fix this?".
 How would I modify the `_⊢_` data structure or the presentation of this interpreter in general so that I could write an `η-reduce` function?

+I do appreciate that the `η-reduce` function may require some notion of "variable x is not free in Δ" or some such but I have few ideas about how to implement such a thing.